 What size does the hatch opening need to be?

 The hatch opening needs to be 450mm by 570mm (600mm for ladder models 11ft and over).
-More information and dimensions on the product can be found in our ‘Fact Sheets’ tab on the product page.
+More information and dimensions, including climbing angle etc. can be found in our ‘Fact Sheets’ tab on the product page.

 How much does the ladder weigh?

 This varies between the models but anywhere from 14kg, for the 8ft model and 22 kg for the 12ft model.